coder/docs/images/writing.md

-- If you're using CVM-only features during an image's build time (e.g., you're [pre-loading images](https://github.com/nestybox/sysbox/blob/master/docs/quickstart/images.md#building-a-system-container-that-includes-inner-container-images--v012-) in workspaces), you will need to install the
+- If you're using CVM-only features during an image's build time (e.g., you're [pre-loading images](https://github.com/nestybox/sysbox/blob/master/docs/quickstart/images.md#building-a-system-container-that-includes-inner-container-images--v012-) in workspaces), you may need to install the
-  [sysbox runtime](https://github.com/nestybox/sysbox) onto your local machine and build images locally.
+  [sysbox runtime](https://github.com/nestybox/sysbox) onto your local machine and build your images locally.
 Note that this isn't usually necessary, even if your image installs and enables Docker.

 ## Example: Installing an IntelliJ IDE